Swim Meet Job List

 1 per home meet

-Set up speaker system, announce each event, and play music during meet.
-The announcer should have a broad selection of classic and modern, non-explicit music on a device that they can hook into the sound system (via 1/8th inch sound cable).
+The DJ plays music during meet.
+The DJ should have a broad selection of classic rock and modern, non-explicit music on a device that they can hook into the sound system (via 1/8th inch sound cable).
+If the parents and kids are dancing, you're doing your job well!
+The DJ may cover for the Announcer if they need to step away for a moment (and vis versa).

 Clean Up Crew